turekmagdalena/DataScienceProjects/Apartment_Prices_in_Poland/README.md

 * [krakow](notebooks/krakow): notebooks for processing dataset filtered by city of Krakow
   * [1_data_and_feature_preparation.ipynb](notebooks/krakow/1_data_and_feature_preparation.ipynb): notebook with data exploration and preparation based on dataset filtered by city of Krakow
   * [2_model_training_and_evaluation.ipynb](notebooks/krakow/2_model_training_and_evaluation.ipynb): notebook with steps for training and selecting the best model

+[recordings](recordings): folder containing recordings related to the project
+* [PredictionApp.mp4](recordings/PredictionApp.mp4): recording of Prediction App in action

 [tests](tests): folder containing test cases and test data
 * [test_data](tests/test_data): cvs files containing sample data for testing